SoloFinanceHub

 1. FreshBooks — Best If You’re Already On It ($33+/month)

 FreshBooks proposals are integrated with invoicing.
 Client accepts → project created → invoice generated.
 Seamless pipeline.
-My primary tool.
+My primary tool for the past 2 years.

 Conversion rate: ~62% across 80+ proposals sent